Xiangxu-0103/LiMA/README.md

   </a>
 </div>

+# About

+LiMA is a novel long-term image-to-LiDAR Memory Aggregation framework that explicitly captures longer range temporal correlations to enhance LiDAR representation learning.
+It comprises three key components: 1) a **Cross-View Aggregation** module that aligns and fuses overlapping regions across neighboring camera views, constructing a more unified and redundancy-free memory bank; 2) a **Long-Term Feature Propagation** mechanism that efficiently aligns and integrates multi-frame image features, reinforcing temporal coherence during LiDAR representation learning; and 3) a **Cross-Sequence Memory Alignment** strategy that enforces consistency across driving sequences, improving generalization to unseen environments.

+## :memo: Updates

+- \[2025.06\] - Our paper **LiMA** has been accepted to **ICCV 2025**! :tada:

 # License

 This work is under the [Apache License Version 2.0](https://www.apache.org/licenses/LICENSE-2.0), while some specific implementations in this codebase might be with other licenses.